openstack-archive/refstack/doc/refstack.md

   - `app_dev_mode` field in the `[api]` section.

-    Set this field to true if you aren't creating a production-level Refstack deployment and are just trying things out or developing.
+    Set this field to true if you aren't creating a production-level RefStack deployment and are just trying things out or developing.
 Setting this field to true will allow you to quickly bring up both the API and UI together, with the UI files being served by a simple file server that comes with